 - 3 to 21 days after your injury: Start to slowly and regularly exercise your strained muscle.
 This will help it heal.
 If you feel pain, decrease how hard you are exercising.

 - 1 to 6 weeks after your injury: Stretch the injured muscle.
 Stretch the muscle for about 30 seconds.
 Do this 4 times a day.
 You may stretch the muscle until you feel a slight pull.
 Stop stretching if you feel pain.

 - 2 weeks to 6 months after your injury: The goal of this phase is to return to the activity you were doing before the injury without hurting the muscle again.

-- 3 weeks to 6 months after your injury: Keep stretching and strengthening your muscles to avoid injury.
+- 3 weeks to 6 months after your injury: Keep stretching and strengthening your muscles to prevent injury.
 Slowly increase the time and distance that you exercise.
 You may still have signs and symptoms of muscle strain 6 months after the injury, even if you do things to help it heal.
 In this case, you may need surgery on the muscle.

 How is a muscle strain treated?

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Muscle relaxers help decrease pain and muscle spasms.

 - Steroid injections help decrease pain and inflammation.